Accelerator with WSO2 Identity Server and WSO2 API Manager

 1. Go to <PRODUCT_HOME>/bin and run the WSO2 Update tool:

-• Repeat this step for the WSO2 Identity Server, API Manager, and Stream Integrator products.
+• Repeat this step for the WSO2 Identity Server and API Manager products.

 ./wso2update_linux